Bean-Machinie/Bean_WorkSpace/README.md

   `pip install -e .[mesh]`
 - The mesh is visual only.
 Physics remains driven by rigid-body components (mass points).
 - Portability note: meshes under `assets/` are stored as relative paths; external files are stored as absolute paths.
+ - Auto mass-point generation is a v1 bbox-based heuristic (center + axis extremes), intended as a placeholder.

 Basic workflow
 1) Select a RigidBody in the scene.